avadombi/MongoDB/Exercises/Exercise3/readme.md

 * The documents that are output from a stage are passed to the next stage.

 * An aggregation pipeline can return results for groups of documents.
 For example, return the total, average, maximum, and minimum values.

+**IMPORTANT NOTE:**
+Starting in MongoDB 4.2, you can update documents with an aggregation pipeline if you use the stages shown in Updates with Aggregation Pipeline.